Syria attack triggered Western action, but on the ground Assad gained

 "They bombed and bombed and we weren't defeated by conventional weapons so they found the only way was to use chemical (weapons)."

-The Russian defence ministry did not respond to detailed questions about Alloush's comments sent by Reuters.
+The Russian defense ministry did not respond to detailed questions about Alloush's comments sent by Reuters.

 After talking with the Russians, Jaish al-Islam members then met a civilian council representing Douma residents: tens of thousands have stayed on despite the fighting that has reduced much of the town to rubble.